|The MGA With An Attitude

 Addendum December 2011:

-The MGB iron exhaust manifold will not fit in the MGA due to position of the steering shaft.
+The MGB iron exhaust manifold will not fit in the left hand drive MGA due to position of the steering shaft.
 The MGA 3-branch iron exhaust manifold is actually pretty good, probably better than many people think.
 The MGB long center branch manifold has a slight advantage at low to mid range engine speeds, but the MGA manifold is slightly better at higher speeds.
 There is very little to be gained by using a tubular exhaust header on a street engine, unless it is accompanied with significant (and expensive) porting of the cylinder head.
 Enlarging the tube size of the exhaust manifold slows down velocity of the exhaust gas which may actually have a detrimental effect on scavenging of the combustion chamber.
 It is important not to make the exhaust header tubes too large.
-The tubular header will also be noisier and will dissipate more heat into the engine bay.
+The tubular header will also be noisier and will dump more heat into the engine bay.